mmccoyd/hillside/README.md

 At just under 100mm high and reversible, it is like a Choc Ferris on steroids, which is very close to a Choc Kyria.

+# Tradeoffs
+- The row and column matrix scan could be reduced by one column, but at the cost of more complex traces.
+I opted for simplicity.
+- The board edeg is not as tight as possible to the outer thumb arc.
+Adjustment of the thumb arc seemed likely on a personal basis, so leaving the board profile at the outer limit of the arc would provide a consistent shape for creating a case.
+And a smaller arc would fit in a slightly larger case.

+# Experiments
+- An LED between the rows may fit, we'll see.